2025 Philippine monsoon floods: Preparations

-The issuance of the first weather advisory of PAGASA was declared on July 15, with Antique and Negros Occidental placed in the orange rainfall alert predicting 100 to 200 mm of rainfall.
+The issuance of the first weather advisory of the system from PAGASA was declared on July 15, with Antique and Negros Occidental placed in the orange rainfall alert predicting 100 to 200 mm of rainfall in those areas.
 The next day, Palawan and Occidental Mindoro were placed in orange rainfall.
-No changes were recorded in the following day while alerts ramped up for Wipha.
-Two more provinces, namely Iloilo and Guimaras, were placed in orange rainfall on July 18.
-The next day, four provinces, namely Pangasinan, Zambales, Bataan, and Pampanga were placed in orange rainfall while Iloilo and Guimaras were removed from the list.
+No changes were recorded in the following day.
 The provinces of Pangasinan, Zambales, Bataan, Cavite, and Occidental Mindoro were declared to have orange rainfall in its 5 a.m. advisory on July 20.

-There were multiple class suspensions on July 21, including many in Metro Manila, some parts of six provinces in northern Luzon, and all classes in Bataan.
+On July 21, classes were suspended in multiple provinces including many in Metro Manila, some parts of six provinces in northern Luzon, and all classes in Bataan.
 The region of Metro Manila and the provinces of Bulacan, Batangas, and Rizal were included in the orange rainfall alert on July 22.
-Two provinces, namely Bataan and Occidental Mindoro, were upgraded to red rainfall on July 24, with rainfall stronger than 200 mm included in the alert.
-The province of Laguna was included in the orange rainfall alert.
-By July 25, only Occidental Mindoro had red rainfall, with six provinces still remaining in the orange rainfall alerts.
-A few hours later, all provinces were removed from the red rainfall alert.
+The provinces of Bataan and Occidental Mindoro were then issued a red rainfall alert, with rainfall totals above 200 mm expected.
+By July 25, only Occidental Mindoro was still subject to a red rainfall alert, with six provinces still remaining in the orange rainfall alerts.
+A few hours later, Occidental Mindoro remained in the red rainfall alert.
 All provinces were eventually removed from the orange rainfall alerts, with only six remaining in yellow rainfall.
 The next day, three more provinces were added to the yellow rainfall alert.
-The next day, Benguet was placed back in the orange rainfall alert.
+The next day, Benguet was placed in the orange rainfall alert.
 Benguet was eventually removed, and seven provinces remained in the yellow rainfall alert on July 29.
-The next day, Batanes and Ilocos Norte was left in yellow rainfall.
+The next day, Batanes and Ilocos Norte were left in yellow rainfall.

-On July 22, the Department of the Interior and Local Government (DILG) Secretary Jonvic Remulla alerted local politicians of high-risk areas and areas that have been warned to initiate local evacuation.
+On July 22, the Department of the Interior and Local Government (DILG) Secretary Jonvic Remulla alerted local politicians of high-risk areas and areas to initiate local evacuation.
 He also commanded the Philippine National Police and the Bureau of Fire Protection to assist the evacuation efforts.
-Over 1,000 residents of Parañaque from 889 families have been evacuated to 13 evacuation centers.
-Classes and work were suspended in 36 provinces on July 23.
+Over 1,000 residents of Parañaque from 889 families sought evacuation centers.
+Evacuees in the city used 13 evacuation centers.
+Classes and government work were suspended in 36 provinces on July 23.
+A lahar advisory for areas around the Mayon volcano was issued due to heavy rains.
+Numerous flights of Cebu Pacific, Cebgo, and the Philippine Airlines were cancelled while a flight of AirAsia was diverted.
+Communities along the Marikina River were alerted due to the river's high-water level.

 Food supplies distributed by Akbayan supporters and Representative Chel Diokno during the effects of Wipha and the monsoon.